ReesMorris/next-dynamic-env/README.md

 Runtime environment variables for Next.js applications with safe server/client separation.
 Change your configuration without rebuilding your app!

+**Security by Default**

+This library enforces a strict separation between server and client environment variables.
+Variables marked as `server` will throw an error if accessed on the client in development, and return `undefined` in production.
+Only variables explicitly marked as `client` are exposed to the browser.

 ## Features

 - 🚀 **Runtime Configuration** - Change environment variables without rebuilding